 We almost always make editorial comments on manuscripts whether we accept them or not.
 The advice is free; take it or leave it.

 Your original submission should always be hard copy unless the editor requests otherwise.
 Yard Dog Press does not take electronic submissions in any form.

-We read for at least one anthology per year.
-Watch this page and the News page for updates.
+Watch this page for updates.
 In the meantime, if you want a better chance of getting into the anthologies, buy and read our books.

 Please note that we are perfectly serious about the following three no-nos: